XingyangCui/UMTRI_3DSegmentation/README.md

 At first you need to have a plan with the data, like which should be the training or testing datasets.
 There have to create a csv file named meta.csv it structure is like this:

 <img src="Images/1.png" alt="Example Image" width="700"/>

+The meta.csv file contains metadata for all image samples used in this project.
+Each row corresponds to a single 3D medical image, with optional attributes that may be used for analysis, filtering, or stratification.

+*** 🧷 Required Columns
+Column Name	Description
+image_id	(Required) Unique identifier for each image.
+This must match the folder or file name used for segmentation. split	(Required) Dataset split assignment.
+Must be one of: train, val, or test.

+🧩 Optional Columns
+Column Name	Description
+age	Age of the subject in years.
+Useful for age-based analysis. gender	Gender of the subject, typically M or F. institute	Source institution or hospital where the image was acquired. study_type	Region of interest or scan type (e.g., brain, chest, abdomen).

+>⚠️ Note: Only image_id and split are required for the pipeline to run.
+Other columns are optional and may contain missing or noisy entries.
+For example, some study_type values may require cleaning (e.g., correcting typos like chec → chest).